New York Attorney for Family and Medical Leave Act (FMLA) Claims

 How Does the FMLA Work?

 When an employee has a serious medical or familial responsibility requiring leave from work, FMLA provides important protections to prevent employees from needing to sacrifice their family or health to protect their employment status.
-Employees must provide their employer with as much advanced notices as possible.
+Employees must provide their employer with as much advance notice as possible.

 For planned absences, employees should try to give their employer a 30-day notice.
 FMLA can be taken in a single request of blocked time or in smaller, multiple requests if medically necessary.
 Employees with sick leave or another type of paid time off can use FMLA in conjunction with their paid leave.

-FMLA Claim Attorneys at Schwartz Perry & Heller
+FMLA Claim Attorneys in New York at Schwartz Perry & Heller

 If you believe that an employer violated your FMLA protected rights, you need to reach out to our firm for seasoned counsel right away.
 Our attorneys have experience in employment law, and the attorneys at our firm are dedicated advocates for employees.